 The Hiboy S2 also has a regenerative lithium ion battery that recharges every time you brake or go downhill.
 The Hiboy electric scooter can be driven manually if you want, or if you run out of battery mid commute.
 We clocked it at top speeds of 18.6 mph and a peak mile range of 17.

 If you need less range and weight limit, Hiboy also has the Hiboy Max.
 This has smaller 8.5 inch solid tires, and not too good for people on the heavier side.
+People weighing up to 300 lbs should pick a sturdier model other than this one.

 Razor T25 Electric Scooter